Static synthetic gauge field control of double optomechanically induced transparency in a closed-contour interaction scheme: Introduction

-One further direction to engineer EIT is by completing the basic $\Lambda$ scheme to a $\Delta$ coupling \cite{korsunsky1999phase,joshi2009phase,joo2010electromagnetically} which was earlier used for coherence population trapping \cite{kosachiov1991coherent}.
-This essentially turns it to a closed-contour interaction that embodies a synthetic gauge field which has totally revamped photonics \cite{onoda2004,raghu2008,haldane2008,fang2012realizing}.
+One further direction to engineer electromagnetically induced transparency is by completing the basic $\Lambda$ scheme to a $\Delta$ coupling \cite{korsunsky1999phase,joshi2009phase,joo2010electromagnetically} which was used earlier for coherence population trapping \cite{kosachiov1991coherent}.
+Very recently, this is utilized for nonreciprocal ground-state cooling \cite{lai2020nonreciprocal} and OMIT tunability by controlling the so-called dark-mode effect \cite{lai2020tunable}.
+It basically makes up a closed-contour interaction that embodies a synthetic gauge field which has totally revamped photonics \cite{onoda2004,raghu2008,haldane2008,fang2012realizing}.
 Going beyond the so-called static gauge field, in cases where the field freely evolves and behaves like a limit-cycle oscillator, it can acquire a dynamical degree of freedom of its own \cite{walter2016,zapletal2019A}.
-Both static and dynamical synthetic gauge fields have been utilized in optomechanics \cite{fang2012photonic,hafezi2012,schmidt2015,walter2016,fang2017generalized,zapletal2019B,mathew2020,xu2020}, and other hybrid systems involving atoms \cite{restrepo2017}, and spins \cite{barfuss2018phase}.
+Both static and dynamical synthetic gauge fields have been employed in optomechanics \cite{fang2012photonic,hafezi2012,schmidt2015,walter2016,fang2017generalized,zapletal2019B,mathew2020,xu2020} and other hybrid systems involving atoms \cite{restrepo2017} and spins \cite{barfuss2018phase}.